Which comes first: marketing or sales? It’s an age-old question – almost as old as the chicken and egg quandary.

 For most B2B companies in the small to mid-market size, every dollar and every sale is precious.
 These companies simply can’t afford to spend money on anything that doesn’t directly produce revenues or drive more profits.
 Therefore, the best results come from knowing your buyer and having a direct relationship with them.

-For more tips on selling to the right market, check out our last post, https://www.360consultingdfw.com/are-you-selling-to-your-target-market/ !
+For more tips on selling to the right market, check out this post!

 We’ve looked at the benefits of setting marketing strategy based on sales.

-So now let’s take a quick look at some of the other benefits that come from having a direct relationship with buyers.
+So now let’s take a quick look at some of the other benefits that come from having this more direct relationship with buyers.

 Marketing teams can use customer feedback directly for:

 With this information, the marketing team can also gauge the needs of customers in a given market area.
 Hence you will not only gain invaluable information about what products and services to develop that customers will want to purchase.
-But you will also gain the insight required to know whether or not your current products and services continue to serve an important role in providing solutions to that market.
+You will also gain the insight required to know whether or not your current products and services continue to serve an important role in providing solutions to that market.
+If not, you switch things up.
+Market research is an ongoing process and the knowledge you need in marketing often comes via the sales team directly.

 Selling the right solutions to your market creates easy and direct marketing messages, and this brings us back around to sales driving marketing.